ucb-bar/chipyard/docs/Generators/index.rst

 Chipyard bundles the source code for the generators, under the ``generators`` directory.
-It builds them from source each time (although the build system will cache results if they have not changed), so changes to the generators themselves will automatically be used when building with Chipyard.
+It builds them from source each time (although the build system will cache results if they have not changed), so changes to the generators themselves will automatically be used when building with Chipyard and propagate to software simulation, FPGA-accelerated simulation, and VLSI flows.

 .. toctree::
    :maxdepth: 2